04 - File Permissions & Access Control

 ├── Simple user/group/other? → Use chmod with octal notation

-├── Shared directory? → Use setgid bit + appropriate permissions
+├── Shared directory? → Use group permissions + chmod

 └── System service? → Restrict to specific user/group only